 A bill to be entitled An act relating to anchoring limitation areas; amending s.
-327.4108, F.S.; authorizing counties to establish anchoring limitation areas that meet certain requirements; providing that specified established anchoring limitation areas are exempt from specified provisions; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; defining the term "law enforcement or code enforcement officer or agency"; requiring vessel owners or operators to be allowed to provide specified proof of compliance with certain provisions; providing that vessels with repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; providing that code enforcement officers or agencies, in addition to law enforcement officers or agencies, will be held harmless for removal actions under certain circumstances; requiring the Fish and Wildlife Conservation Commission to initiate rulemaking by a certain date; reenacting s.
-327.73(1)(z), F.S., relating to noncriminal infractions, to incorporate
+327.4108, F.S.; authorizing counties to establish anchoring limitation areas that meet certain requirements; providing that specified established anchoring limitation areas are exempt from specified provisions; specifying size requirements for the anchoring limitation areas; requiring the anchoring limitation areas to be marked with signs and buoys that meet certain requirements; prohibiting vessels from anchoring in such areas for longer than a specified time; requiring vessel owners or operators to be allowed to provide specified proof of compliance with certain provisions; providing that vessels with repeat offenses within a specified timeframe shall be declared public nuisances and subject to certain provisions; requiring the Fish and Wildlife Conservation Commission to initiate rulemaking by a certain date; providing requirements for such rulemaking; removing applicability provisions relating to the commission's recommendations; reenacting s.
+327.73(1)(z), F.S., relating to noncriminal infractions, to incorporate the amendment made to s.
+327.4108, F.S., in a reference thereto; providing an effective date.